 Be careful with this step.
 The fins on the blower wheel are a bit fragile and may crack or scratch easily.
-When you are using metal objects near the blower wheel, mind the sharp edges to avoid damaging the fins.
+When using metal objects near the blower wheel, mind the sharp edges to avoid damaging the fins.

 8. Move the coil to expose and remove the blower wheel

-After you remove the screws, you can move the coil by gently pulling it up and towards you.
+After removing the screws, you can move the coil by gently pulling it up and towards you.
 This part can be quite tricky for techs, especially on the first try.
 Hold the coil in place a bit above the unit.
 The blower wheel should be in plain view.
 Remove the blower wheel and return the coil to its original position.

 9. Clean the blower wheel outside